Q&A: Cancer in Wales

 Medical advances in treating conditions like heart disease or stroke mean people are living longer - and more likely to develop cancer.

-The incidence of cancer is expected to rise at around 2% a year.
-More cases and improved survival mean the number of individuals living with cancer in Wales will double to over 200,000 by 2030.
+The incidence of cancer is expected to rise at about 2% a year.
+More cases and improved survival mean the number of individuals living with cancer in Wales will double to more than 200,000 by 2030.

 Referrals for suspected cancer have risen by almost 50% in the last five years - increasing the pressure on specialist and diagnostic services.

+There are also challenges for these services because Wales has fewer radiologists and scanners than the European average - while consultants are older.

-The Welsh NHS spends around 7% of it's total budget on cancer care.
+The Welsh NHS spends around 7% of its total budget on cancer care.

-Around 40% of cancers are associated with lifestyle factors.
+About 40% of cancers are associated with lifestyle factors.

 Why is early diagnosis important?